alexle/alexle.github.com/posts/training-marathon.markdown

 3. 1 cross-train day
 4. 2 rest days.

 To cut the 18 weeks into 9, I decided to skip the beginning/end weeks and focus on the middle bulk of the training.
-Here's my training log and a brief summary of how each week went:
+Below is my training log:
 <style>
 table { align: center; border: 1px solid black; }
 td { text-align: center; padding-left: 0.7em; padding-right: 0.7em; }